 I like to use plantation crepe soling, made from the sap of rubber trees.
 Soles made from it are called “gum” soles, and truly will get “gummy” if worn on hot sidewalks, so they may not work for people living in warm cities.
 But if you can avoid those sidewalks, the crepe soling is very comfortable, and can be cut with scissors, making it ideal for the shoemaker working without a lot of machinery.
 Because the crepe is compressible, when hand-stitching the sole to the shoe the stitches pull up.
 Therefore, it will take a long time before these stitches are worn through.

-Leather and Vibram eco-crepe are other soling options.
+Leather and conveyor belt are other soling options.

 I live in a rural area of Western Massachusetts, near Amherst.
 There are many places to eat and lodge nearby.